egtaonline/gameanalysis/README.md

 You can follow the instructions below for how to setup your environment.
 Alternatively, if you're using ubuntu you should just be able to execute `make ubuntu-setup` from this directory to properly setup your environment.
-You will need root privileges to properly setup your environment.
+You will need root privileges to execute this script.

 Before this library can be used, you need to install several dependencies.